Insider Buying: Hudson Global, Inc. (NASDAQ:HSON) CEO Buys 500 Shares of Stock

-Hudson Global, Inc. (NASDAQ:HSON) CEO Jeffrey E. Eberwein purchased 500 shares of the firm’s stock in a transaction on Tuesday, January 18th.
-The stock was acquired at an average price of $26.32 per share, for a total transaction of $13,160.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Hudson Global, Inc. (NASDAQ:HSON) CEO Jeffrey E. Eberwein bought 500 shares of the stock in a transaction on Wednesday, January 26th.
+The shares were bought at an average cost of $27.25 per share, with a total value of $13,625.00.
+The acquisition was disclosed in a document filed with the SEC, which is available at this hyperlink.

-Hudson Global (NASDAQ:HSON) last posted its quarterly earnings data on Friday, November 5th.
-The business services provider reported $0.49 earnings per share for the quarter, topping the consensus estimate of $0.45 by $0.04.
+Hudson Global (NASDAQ:HSON) last issued its quarterly earnings results on Friday, November 5th.
+The business services provider reported $0.49 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.45 by $0.04.
 Hudson Global had a net margin of 1.62% and a return on equity of 10.27%.
-The firm had revenue of $45.01 million for the quarter, compared to analysts’ expectations of $40.35 million.
-During the same period in the previous year, the company posted ($0.38) EPS.
-On average, equities research analysts expect that Hudson Global, Inc. will post 1.48 earnings per share for the current fiscal year.
+The company had revenue of $45.01 million during the quarter, compared to the consensus estimate of $40.35 million.
+During the same quarter in the previous year, the firm earned ($0.38) earnings per share.
+As a group, equities analysts forecast that Hudson Global, Inc. will post 1.48 EPS for the current fiscal year.

-Several hedge funds have recently added to or reduced their stakes in the stock.
-State Street Corp bought a new position in Hudson Global in the 2nd quarter worth $210,000.
-SG Capital Management LLC bought a new position in shares of Hudson Global during the 3rd quarter worth about $222,000.
-Renaissance Technologies LLC increased its holdings in shares of Hudson Global by 2.3% during the 2nd quarter.
-Renaissance Technologies LLC now owns 103,065 shares of the business services provider’s stock worth $1,819,000 after purchasing an additional 2,300 shares during the period.
-Geode Capital Management LLC increased its stake in Hudson Global by 13.9% in the third quarter.
-Geode Capital Management LLC now owns 11,495 shares of the business services provider’s stock valued at $182,000 after acquiring an additional 1,399 shares during the period.
-Finally, HighTower Advisors LLC acquired a new position in Hudson Global in the third quarter worth about $610,000.
-64.42% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Hotchkis & Wiley Capital Management LLC raised its holdings in Hudson Global by 1.6% during the third quarter.
+Hotchkis & Wiley Capital Management LLC now owns 416,626 shares of the business services provider’s stock worth $6,624,000 after purchasing an additional 6,500 shares in the last quarter.
+Jacob Asset Management of New York LLC raised its holdings in Hudson Global by 18.6% during the third quarter.
+Jacob Asset Management of New York LLC now owns 114,907 shares of the business services provider’s stock worth $1,827,000 after purchasing an additional 18,000 shares in the last quarter.
+Renaissance Technologies LLC raised its holdings in Hudson Global by 2.6% during the third quarter.
+Renaissance Technologies LLC now owns 105,765 shares of the business services provider’s stock worth $1,684,000 after purchasing an additional 2,700 shares in the last quarter.
+HighTower Advisors LLC acquired a new stake in Hudson Global during the third quarter worth approximately $610,000.
+Finally, SG Capital Management LLC acquired a new stake in Hudson Global during the third quarter worth approximately $222,000.
+64.42% of the stock is currently owned by institutional investors.

 Hudson Global, Inc is a talent solutions company, which engages in the provision of recruitment outsourcing and total talent solutions to organizations.
 It operates through the following segments: Americas, Asia Pacific, and Europe.
 Its services include permanent recruitment, contracting, recruitment process outsourcing, and talent management solutions.